SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 var setValue2 = await _credHub.WriteAsync<ValueCredential>(setValueRequest);
 ```

-> Note: the default behavior on Write requests is to leave existing values alone.
+>NOTE: The default behavior on `Write` requests is to leave existing values alone.
 If you wish to overwrite a credential, be sure to pass either `OverwriteMode.converge` or `OverwriteMode.overwrite` for the `overwriteMode` parameter on your request object.
-See [Overwriting Credential Values](https://credhub-api.cfapps.io/#overwriting-credential-values) for more information.
+See [Overwriting Credential Values](https://credhub-api.cfapps.io/#overwriting-credential-values).

-Write requests allow the setting of permissions on a credential during generation:
+Write requests allow the setting of permissions on a credential during generation, as shown in the following example:

 ```csharp
 var desiredOperations = new List<OperationPermissions>